ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 gold .and silver wherewith to pay his soldiers
 dho begandoMuramr, - as • not. the
 inmins of Purchasing the necessaries of life.
-from the people of th
+from the people of the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://panewsarchive.psu.edu/iiif/batch_pst_vanburenm_ver01%2Fdata%2Fsn86071297%2F000001836%2F1860011801%2F0009.jp2/pct:79.318006,29.180626,11.635433,7.672979/!600,600/0/default.jpg"/>
 </td>